riteshitey/AWS-SAA-C02-Study-Guide/README.md

 ```
 IsStartOrStop: !And [!Not !Equals [!Ref OperationType, "PITR"], !Not !Equals [!Ref OperationType, "On_Demand"]]
+IsStartOrStop: !And
+  - !Not
+    - !Equals [!Ref OperationType, "PITR"]
+  - !Not
+    - !Equals [!Ref OperationType, "On_Demand"]
 Parameters:
   RestoreType:
     Description: Type of restore operation ("On_Demand" or "PITR")